Cukal: Biodiversity

 Cukal is predominantly covered by oak and beech forests, with the presence of maquis shrubland in the southwestern end.
-On its edges are located the inhabited settlements of Rranxë, Cukal, Shllak, Temaliarë and Duzhman.
+On its margins are located the inhabited settlements of Rranxë, Cukal, Shllak, Temaliarë and Duzhman.

-Despite being part of the Albanian Alps, it differs from other peaks of this range due to a lower elevation, a relatively milder climate, and a lack of alpine pastures in the area.
+Despite being part of the Albanian Alps, it differs from other peaks of this region due to a lower elevation, a relatively milder climate and a lack of alpine pastures in the area.